 Region Skåne is working strategically to drive and support the development of a sustainable transport system.

 More jobs need to be created to match Skåne’s growing population numbers.
 If employment numbers and productivity in Skåne were level with national figures, Sweden’s GDP would increase by 40 billion SEK.
 Improved commuting opportunities increase people’s mobility and chances of finding appropriate employment.

 As a border region, Skåne handles a large part of Swedish businesses’ transports.
-So-called transit traffic is very extensive – over a million lorries roll through Skåne every year – and traffic is expected to increase heavily, not least when the Fehmarn Belt Fixed Link between Denmark and Germany opens in 2021.
+So-called transit traffic is very extensive – over a million lorries roll through Skåne every year – and traffic is expected to increase heavily, not least when the Fehmarn Belt Fixed Link between Denmark and Germany opens.

 There are already serious shortcomings and congestion problems in Skåne today.
 These problems must be dealt with if bottlenecks aren’t to impede traffic and affect growth in all of Sweden.